sherwinchiu/FloorSystemPlanner/README.md

 # Prom Table

     - By Sherwin Chiu and Kyro Nassif.
 We modified the Table.java, so take that file as well!
 We added a compare method to students.
-If you need any support, contact me! sherwin#5024
+If you need any support, contact me!
+sherwin#5024
 Good luck on project.

+Commits on yo-ch account were made by sherwinchiu